 Google is possibly most well known for the patenting of an algorithm that sorted and ordered search results based upon a metric known as PageRank, named after Google Co-Founder Lawrence Page, while he was a student at Stanford University.
-Yahoo started off as a Web Directory, which became a Search Engine, and the patent it might be most well known for is one that it purchased from Overture (Originally Goto.com), and successfully sued Google with (winning a settlement out of the litigation) which describes paid search.
-That patent appears to have been assigned by Yahoo, along with a number of other patents last month.
+Yahoo started as a Web Directory, which became a Search Engine, and the patent it might be most well known for is one that it purchased from Overture (Originally Goto.com), and successfully sued Google with (winning a settlement out of the litigation) which describes paid search.
+That patent appears to have been assigned by Yahoo, along with many other patents last month.

 The transaction includes a patent that was at the heart of litigation between Yahoo! and Google, after Yahoo! had purchased Overture, which had patented Paid search, and Yahoo! sued Google for adopting a paid search model that was said to be similar.
 In August of 2004, Yahoo! and Google settled the case between them.
 In the article Yahoo! and Google Resolve Disputes, we are told about the settlement between the two companies:

 “Under the terms of the settlement agreement, Google will take a license to U.S. Patent No. 6,269,361 and several related patents, held by Yahoo!â€™s wholly-owned subsidiary, Overture, and Yahoo! dismissed its patent lawsuit against Google.
-The two parties have also resolved a dispute regarding shares issuable to Yahoo! pursuant to a warrant to purchase Google shares in connection with a 2000 services agreement.”
+The two parties have also resolved a dispute regarding shares issuable to Yahoo! according to a warrant to purchase Google shares in connection with a 2000 services agreement.”

 The patent is: